A German Battle of the Bulge survivor's last offensive in the Ardennes | DW | 16.12.2019

 The general was, of course, referring to Adolf Hitler, who had ignored the warnings of his military advisers and, without real preparation and air support, launched the offensive.
 "We knew nothing about the enemy we were up against," Scherer said, "and we were essentially attacking into the blue."

 Going was slow in the snowy Ardennes hills and forests.
-But the Germans' worst shortage of all was fuel; the tanks were deployed without any reserves, meaning they not advance more than 60 kilometers (35 miles).
+But the Germans' worst shortage of all was fuel; the tanks were deployed without any reserves, meaning they could not advance more than 60 kilometers (35 miles) before running dry.
 Scherer recalls the most concerning order for the offensive: "If we needed more fuel, then we should just requisition it from enemy bases."

 After just one week of fighting, the Allies had halted the German advance in the Ardennes.
 Six weeks later, when the campaign was called off, the front line had effectively been restored to its previous position.